mighty-gerbils/gerbil/doc/guide/build.md

            debug: #f               ; no debug bloat for executables
            static: #t              ; generate static compilation artifacts; required!
            prefix: "example"
-           bin-build-spec))
+           build-deps: "build-deps-bin" ; importantly, pick a file that differs from above bin-build-spec))

     ;; this is the default action, builds libraries and executables